-The term 'Risk Management' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Risk Management' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Risk Management refers to the identifying, calculating, analyzing, and prioritizing of risks.
 When used here, risks mean the effect of uncertainty on objectives, as the ISO defines in its ISO 31000.
 These risks must then be dealt with in such a manner as to lessen the impact of them.
 This is done through deploying resources in order to monitor and effectively control the dangers presented by the unfortunate events.
 In other cases, the ultimate goal is to maximize the opportunities which are presented alongside the risk.
 The objective of such risk management is to make certain that this uncertainty will not interfere with or hinder the company’s or project’s goals.

 Risks can arise from a variety of sourses.
 This includes project failure threats, financial markets’ risks, credit risk problems, legal liabilities, natural disasters or so-called acts of God, accidents, adversarial sponsored attacks, and other events which cannot be easily predicted.
 Such events are called “Black Swan” events.
 Two different kinds of negative events are classified as risky at the same time that positively occurring events are called opportunities.